Abhisheksharmaatri/Team-Management-Web-Application/README.md

 Node.js and Express.js for the server
 MongoDB for the database
 Mongoose for object modeling with MongoDB
+Body-Parser for parsing incoming request.
+Express-validator for validating the incoming request data.

 #### Deliverables:
 Shared GitHub repository containing both frontend and backend code.